Steve Miller, MD, PhD

 I am interested in the use of molecular methods for diagnosis and monitoring of clinical infectious disease, particularly in immunocompromised and transplant patients.
 Conventional clinical testing often is unable to identify pathogens of interest in patient samples, and my research aims to develop methods to better identify infectious agents, which could improve patient care and public health.
 Projects include:

 - Clinical evaluation and implementation of quantitative PCR measurements of viral illness (EBV, BK, JC, CMV) and multiplex identification of these agents in disease or symptom-specific panels.

-- Development and evaluation of microarray-based platforms for microbial identification of viral, bacterial, fungal and parasitic pathogens based on the UCSF-developed Virochip assay.
+- Development and evaluation of microarray and deep sequencing assays for microbial identification of viral, bacterial, fungal and parasitic pathogens for diagnosis of clinical infection.

-- Assistant Professor and Director, UCSF Clinical Microbiology Laboratory
+- Associate Professor and Director, UCSF Clinical Microbiology Laboratory

 - Laboratory Medicine

 - Phone: 415-353-9630

 - Pager: 415-443-4269

 - Fax: 415-514-6050